141 Meditation Benefits FAQ Testimonials Order Now Contact Health & Body Brain Power Mind Power Happiness Mental Health Login

 "I think the mind monkeys have me wrapped around their grubby little fingers.
 Should I throw my phone in the trash, move to the forest, and become a hermit?
 I saw "Into The Wild," I know how this movie ends!"

 You don't need to give up on modern life or any of its wonderful gadgetry.
-The goal is to feel calm, in-control, and highly mindful when using your smartphone.
+The goal is to feel calm, in-control, and highly mindful when using your smartphone (which naturally leads to less screen addiction!).
 That's what meditation brings to the table.

 How Meditation Tames The Mind Monkeys

-How to tame the monkey mind and restore the power of now
+How to tame the monkey mind and conquer screen addiction

 When the brain has nothing to do, it's "Default Mode Network (DMN)" switches on.
 This "idle mode" is like giving the mind monkeys a bag full of Halloween candy and letting them out for recess.